Header of Edgardo Civallero

 El Zorro de Abajo Editora

-Founded in 2023, El Zorro de Abajo Editora ("the fox from below") complements the work of Wayrachaki Editora (see below).
-It aims to produce exclusively digital books, distributed under open-access licenses, with content primarily focused on disseminating knowledge related to memories and traditional practices, particularly those of indigenous and Latin American origin.
+Founded in 2023, El Zorro de Abajo Editora ("The Fox from Below") continues and complements the work of Wayrachaki Editora (see below).
+Its objective is the production of books, primarily in digital format, distributed under open-access licenses.
+The publishing house specializes in content related to memory, orality, music, and traditional musical instruments, with a particular emphasis on the sounds and silences of Indigenous and Latin American peoples.

 Wayrachaki Editora.
 By Edgardo Civallero